openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 since OVN-Kubernetes (the component setting the finalizer) does not know when to remove the finalizer (i.e. it doesn't know the VMI lifecycle).

-Also, please notice the `metadata.name` attribute: it refers to the name of the interface in the pod.
-Some KubeVirt scenarios will lead to the name of the pod interface changing across reboots or migration.
-This will cause OVN-Kubernetes to not find the `IPAMClaim` on the new pod.
+This alternative also requires KubeVirt to template the pod indicating the name of the `IPAMClaim`, as described in the [pod templating](#pod-templating) section.

 ### Delegate the IPAM functionality to a CNI IPAM plugin